My Account

 • Cons: If you’re seeking a “wow” CV font, keep on looking.
 Verdana doesn’t look all that different from Arial, and Arial looks like Helvetica.

-Verdana is especially suitable for:
+Verdana is a great resume font for:

 6. Garamond